bitcoinNottingham/Bitcoin-Meetup-Template/readme.md

 - Difficulty Adjustment - What is the current number of zeros in the difficulty adjustment (13 Apr 2023 - 19 zeros?)
 - Bitcoin Code Review - https://github.com/bitcoin (Who are the code guardians, who ultimately is responsible for approving new commits, will all commits get applied by all the nodes?

-# BAR BREAK
-- Get a drink in!
-- Enjoy Pizza sponsored by, (notice on screen)
-- Satoshi's Bookmarks from #Bitcoin Twitter (BT)
-- Auction/Merch New caps, t-shirts, mugs and stickers!

-# PART TWO

-## Shilling Point!
-Some 5-10 minute intros into a product or service offered by a member (The suggested qualification is the product must be Bitcoin branded somehow and be available to buy in BTC)
-- 1. Bitcoin Nottingham sats shop ( www.bitcoinnottingham.org/bitcoin-shop )
-- 2. Chris Dan on options for merchants and how you can earn rewards for orange pilling a business using Revolut
-- 3. [YOUR FIRM HERE]

 ## Workshopping Bitcoin Lighting (First timers)
 First time Lightning Wallet users get n,000 sats each to begin their Bitcoin journey with!